maeek/vv-chat/README.md

 #### index.js

-Please provide ssl certificates if you want to use https otherwise the server will start as http
+You need to provide ssl certificates if you want to use https otherwise the server will start as http